 Your company is brimming with unique knowledge and even more unique people who house much of this knowledge.
 But having those competent people on your payroll isn’t enough.
 You need to turn that individual knowledge into company knowledge; that’s where organizational learning comes in.

 Organizational learning takes one person’s know-how—say, Craig from marketing’s method of doing tasks X, Y, and Z—and packages it in a public, permanent form that new and existing employees can learn from.
 The organization learns from Craig, and everyone is better for it.
-But, the benefits of organizational learning go beyond this scenario.
+But, the benefits of organizational learning go beyond this hypothetical case study.

 For starters, organizational learning can drive profits—some businesses applying organizational learning principles in a Learning Organization setup have seen profits three times higher than their counterparts.
-But this is only scratching the surface of organizational learning and its power.
-Organizational learning brings scalable knowledge, institutional knowledge security, time efficiency, and more to your company.
+But this is only scratching the surface of organizational learning and the competitive advantage it offers.
+Organizational learning brings scalable knowledge creation, institutional knowledge management, time efficiency, faster knowledge sharing and decision-making to your company.

 Organizational learning is the practice of ensuring knowledge is stored, disseminated efficiently, and utilized to the fullest.